Audit and Formal Verification Services⚓

 It usually implies:

-Formal verification is the work to verify mathematically that a program code implements its formal specification.
+Formal verification is to verify mathematically that a program code implements its formal specification.
 Formal verification is a complex task, and may take a lot of time, depending on the size of the program, and the availability of a formalization of the language and runtime in which the program is written.

 Smart contracts are a good target for formal verification, as they are usually rather small in comparison with computer programs, and written in a simple language with a small set of well-defined operations.